HARDIK-JINDAL/library-management-web-app/README.md

 This will create the database LibraryManagement with all tables and triggers.

 ### Step 4:  Configure Database Connection:
-- in the dp.php files , add your credentials
+- in the db.php files , add your credentials

 ## 🖥️ Access the App
 Once everything is set: